alessandrokonrad/Pi-Pool/README.md

 mv cabal ~/.local/bin
 rm /usr/bin/cabal
 ```
+You can also build your own cabal binary for aarch64.
+Look <a href="/Crossbuilding.md">here</a>.

 #### 5. Add the new Cabal to PATH:

 Open the .bashrc file in your home directory and add at the bottom: